Big Data Analytics for Manufacturing Businesses: How to Leverage Existing Data for Insights?

 Consider system integration between applications for central data access

-Advanced data analytics implementation: How to get started?
+Advanced big data analytics implementation: How to get started?

 - Human resources: as mentioned previously, advanced data analytics requires specialists with the right mix of technical skills and business knowledge.
-In case organizations just start off with analytics, looking internal for suitable candidate and provide them with in-house analytics training could be a good choice to start with.
-Additionally, manufacturers can also explore the option of hiring Ph.D data scientists from consulting companies for analytics projects with high complexity, in order to work together with the in-house team and complement the existing capacity.
+In case organizations just start off with analytics, looking internal for suitable candidates and provide them with in-house analytics training could be a good choice to start with.
+Manufacturers can also explore the option of hiring Ph.D. data scientists from IT consulting companies for analytics projects with high complexity, in order to work together with the in-house team and complement the existing capacity.

 Read more about: “Key Factors to consider for a good data strategy”

-- IT infrastructure: Specifically, companies need the hardware and software platform to collect, store data centrally as well as analyzing such data to uncover hidden insights.
+- IT infrastructure: Specifically, companies need the hardware and big data (software) platform to collect, store data centrally as well as analyzing such data to uncover hidden insights.

-- Experiment: when it comes to advanced analytics, many companies might expect that there are out of the box (OOTB) solutions meeting all of their specific big data analytics needs, but that is rarely the case and applied advanced Analytics solutions are still somewhat in the “developing” stage.
-Thus, it’s necessary for companies to have an experimental mind-set to effectively identify the most suitable solutions according to their needs.
+- Experiment: when it comes to advanced analytics, many companies might expect that there are out of the box (OOTB) solutions meeting all of their specific big data analytics needs, but that is rarely the case, and many applied advanced Big Data Analytics solutions are still somewhat in the “developing” stage.
+Hence, it’s necessary for companies to have an experimental mindset to effectively identify the most suitable solutions according to their needs.
 This could be an off-the-shelf solution or a customized one.